shady-cj/Flowsheet-Developer/README.md

 **Inherited Values (From Connections):**
 - If connected to an upstream ore feed or component with ore properties, the concentrator automatically uses those values
-- This accounts for ore loss during transport/grinding
-- More accurate for real-world scenarios

 **Why This Matters:** As ore moves through your process (crushing, grinding, transport), some material is lost and the grade may change.
 By allowing concentrators to inherit upstream values, ProFlo gives you more accurate calculations at the concentration stage.